 \section{Introduction}

-\glspl{SNN} are a promising model for energy-efficient event-driven computation and biologically realistic brain simulation, and are used in everything from computational neuroscience~\cite{kurth_sub-realtime_2022}, constraint satisfaction problems~\cite{pignari_efficient_2025}, to computer vision~\cite{agarwal_spiking_2023}.
+\glspl{SNN} are a promising model for energy-efficient event-driven computation and biologically realistic brain simulation, and are used in applications ranging from computational neuroscience~\cite{kurth_sub-realtime_2022} and constraint-satisfaction problems~\cite{pignari_efficient_2025} to computer vision~\cite{agarwal_spiking_2023}.
 SNNs are energy-efficient because of sparse spike-based communication, where neurons exchange information only when events occur.
-However, large-scale \gls{SNN} workloads remain challenging, particularly for a high density of connections between neurons, such as the cortical microcircuit model~\cite{potjans_cell-type_2014}.
-In such workloads, spike communication and synchronization can dominate execution cost, requiring specialized architectures or algorithms that exploit the characteristics of event-driven computation.
+However, large-scale \gls{SNN} workloads remain challenging, particularly for networks with high connection density, such as the cortical microcircuit model~\cite{potjans_cell-type_2014}.
+In such workloads, spike communication and synchronization can dominate execution cost, requiring specialized architectures that exploit the characteristics of event-driven computation.

 A broad range of systems has been developed to accelerate large-scale \gls{SNN} simulation, each with different trade-offs.
 Specialized neuromorphic hardware, such as SpiNNaker, has demonstrated real-time simulation of the full cortical microcircuit at biological time scales \cite{rhodes_real-time_2019}, but such platforms are less accessible than commodity \gls{CPU} and \gls{GPU} systems. \gls{GPU}-based approaches have also achieved near-real-time performance on similar workloads~\cite{golosio_fast_2021}, while \gls{HPC} deployments of the NEST simulator \cite{gewaltig_nest_2007} have demonstrated strong performance and straightforward scaling across compute nodes~\cite{kurth_sub-realtime_2022}.
 Reconfigurable hardware offers another attractive option: \gls{FPGA}-based systems have shown strong energy efficiency and flexibility \cite{szczerek_quarter_2025}, from single-node devices~\cite{lindqvist_algorithms_2024} to large \gls{FPGA} clusters~\cite{heittmann_simulating_2022,kauth_neuroaix-framework_2023}.
 However, existing FPGA-based SNN accelerators are often optimized for specific workloads, hardware organizations, or deployment settings.
 As a result, there remains a need for architectures that combine modularity, scalable multi-FPGA execution, backend-agnostic integration, and practical portability, while remaining suitable for high-performance large-scale SNN simulation.